Joshua Pulumo Mohapeloa

-Joshua Pulumo Mohapeloa (1908-1982) was a prominent choral music composer in Sesotho, the native language of the BaSotho people of Southern Africa.
+Joshua Pulumo Mohapeloa (March 28, 1908 – January 12, 1982) was a prominent choral music composer in Sesotho.

 Early life

 Joshua Mohapeloa, a member of the Bataung clan, was born in Molumong in Lesotho, Southern Africa.
 Joshua Mohapeloa's family converted to Christianity in the 19th century.
 Both his grandfather Joel Mohapeloa and his father Joel Mohapeloane Mohapeloa were reverends, and it is evident from his works that Christianity influenced Joshua Mohapeloa.
 After completing his elementary schooling, Joshua Mohapeloa enrolled at the PEMS (Paris Evangelical Missionary Society) mission institution Morija Training College from 1923 to 1927.
 It was at Morija Training College that he studied music and music education, completing his Junior Certificate in 1927.

 Education

 In 1928 Joshua Mohapeloa enrolled at Fort Hare College, and in 1929 completed his teacher training.
 Joshua Mohapeloa also enrolled at the University of the Witwatersrand and became a student of Percival Kirby.

 Musical influence

 From the early 1930s to 1937, Joshua Mohapeloa was active as the choirmaster of the then Morija Choristers.
 A number of Mohapeloa's own works began to be performed by the Choristers during this time.
 In 1935 his first collection of compositions, titled "Meloli le Lithalerre tsa Afrika", was published by the Morija Printing Press and Book Depot.
 Joshua Mohapeloa is renowned for composing musical works that blended SeSotho themes with Western styles.
 Joshua Mohapeloa's ambition was at times stifled as is evident in correspondence between T. Mashologu, Counsellor in the office of Lesotho’s High Commission in London, and Hugh Tracey; and in the words of Bonisile Gcisa (an author and expert on the African choral music) at a commemoration event in honor of Johsua Mohapeloa in 2015, where Gcisa stated that Joshua Mohapeloa faced a number of challenges, including attempts by the missionaries to suppress his talent.